Yannis4444/place-analyzer/README.md

 If you do not have an existing InfluxDB available, one can easily be started using the included `docker-compose.yml`.
 If you use an existing installation, you might need to set `max-values-per-tag = 0` and `max-series-per-database = 0` to allow for the user_ids as tags.
+Also keep an eye on the memory usage of the container.
+You can edit the limit in the `docker-compose.yml`.

 To use the InfluxDB as a data source, simply add `-i user:password@host:port` (`-i admin:admin@localhost:8086` for the included `docker-compose.yml`) to the end of your command.
+Note that this will take some time to write all the data to the InfluxDB the first time (almost 2 h for me).

 Using InfluxDB with the script will create a `place_pixels` database with a `pixels` measurement.
 The measurement will consist of the following: